Century300/tryhackme2/README.md

 ### Install oh-my-zsh, custom .zshrc, powerlevel10k theme, and other useful packages
 These are 2 bash scripts to fast install some packages to a host machine (particuallyr in TryHackMe.com machines).

+This repository is exactly the same with the other one https://github.com/Century300/tryhackme except this one also run "sudo apt upgrade -y" to install all available upgrades.
+This procecss takes a long time to complete in Ubuntu & Kali on TryHackMe.com, hence, I made a seperated repository.

 I used these scripts to install oh-my-zsh, my .zshrc configuration, powerlevel10k theme, and other useful packages to the Ubuntu & Kali (Linux) machines on TryHackMe.com, I have not tested the scripts with other machines yet.

 ### My .zshrc configuration